Disclaimer

 OCaml".
 It's nice enough to use.
 Either way, the code I've written is pure

 garbage.
-The way newlines, INDENT
+The way newlines, INDENTs, and DEDENTs

 are handled is annoying, and the parser & lexer are way to tightly